NCAR/finn/README.md

   * (Windows) https://git-scm.com/download/win
   * (Linux/Mac) use system's package manager

-(Windows) to issue commands in instruction, you can user either one of `Powershell`, `Command Prompt`, `Git Bash` (comes with Git).
-If you use `Docker Toolbox`, it comes with `Docker Quickstart Terminal` too.
+(Windows) To issue commands in this instructions, you can use any one of `Powershell`, `Command Prompt`, `Git Bash` (comes with Git).
+If you use `Docker Toolbox`, it comes with `Docker Quickstart Terminal` as well.
 With `Docker Desktop`, `Git Bash` is recommended, as it emulates Linux behavior.
 For example, "C:\Users" is changed to "/c/Users" which is what Decker expects (in `Powershell` and `Command Prompt` you have to do this conversion manually).
 WIth `Docker Toolbox`, `Docker Quickstart Terminal` is convenient.

+### (Windowd/Mac) Customize virtual machine

+**TODO** *something short nice here, or a link to instruction specific to each environment.
+Needs to secure a large enough virtual storage.*

 ### Acquiring this repository